HannHank/Vocablii/.github/ISSUE_TEMPLATE/Content.md

 ---
-name: Faulty Content
+name: Wrong Content
-about: You found something wrong with the content?
+about: You found something wrong with the content of Vocablii?
 title: ''
-labels: bug
+labels: content
 assignees: ''
 ---